How to run successful teams when technology has completely changed the game.

-Whether you run five hardware stores across Oregon or a hotel in Chicago, you rely on a workforce to provide a service more efficiently than competitors.
+Whether you run a chain of hardware stores across Queensland or one of Sydney’s harbour-side hotels, you rely on a workforce to provide a service more efficiently than competitors.
 But new technology can completely change how you do that.

 The changing landscape and how you keep up

-Workforce management software helps companies adapt to any changes in labor demand and organize their staff as efficiently as possible.
-Using artificial intelligence, they can predict how many employees you need across different roles, then schedule people with the right training, at the right times, to deliver the best service at optimal cost.
+Workforce management software helps companies adapt to any changes in labour demand and organise their staff as efficiently as possible.
+Using artificial intelligence, they can predict how many employees you need across different roles, then roster people with the right training, at the right times, to deliver the best service at optimal cost.
 It’s a beautiful thing.